josegonzalez/cakephp-filter/README.markdown

 This works for all relationships.

 ## Installation
-- Clone from github : in your plugin directory type `git clone git://github.com/josegonzalez/filter-component.git filter`
+- Clone from github : in your plugin directory type `git clone  git://github.com/JeffreyMarvin/cakephp-filter-plugin.git`
-- Add as a git submodule : in your plugin directory type `git submodule add git://github.com/josegonzalez/filter-component.git filter`
+- Add as a git submodule : in your plugin directory type `git submodule add git://github.com/JeffreyMarvin/cakephp-filter-plugin.git`
 - Download an archive from github and extract it in `/plugins/filter`

 ## Usage